-around 84 million people are informal workers, which includes individuals who are selfemployed (such as MSMEs), working with the help of irregular workers, freelancers, and family workers who do not receive wages.
-18 Based on this data, informal workers still dominate the distribution of labor compared to formal workers.
-The number of formal workers reaches 42% or around 61 million people.
+Based on BPS as of August 2024, as many as 57.95% of the workforce in Indonesia is included in the category of informal workers.
+Of the total of more than 144 million people who work, around 84 million people are informal workers, which includes individuals who are self-employed (such as MSMEs), working with the help of irregular workers, freelancers, and family workers who do not receive wages.(Direktorat Statistik Kependudukan dan Ketenagakerjaan, 2024) Based on this data, informal workers still dominate the distribution of labor compared to formal workers.
+The number of formal workers reaches 42.05% or around 60.82 million people.(Azzahra, 2024)

 A significant surge in contract-based jobs through digital platforms in large numbers is known as the gig economy.
 According to Wilson, the gig economy refers to a type of work with short-term contracts, which was previously better known as freelance work.
 In this system, workers receive wages based on the number of jobs completed digitally, and their income is not fixed.
-The gig economy itself is still difficult to define, measure, or interpret.
+(Fatmawati, Isbah, & Kusumaningtyas, 2019) The gig economy itself is still difficult to define, measure, or interpret.
 There are various points of view regarding the gig economy.
 Some see it as part of a shift in the employment structure that is increasingly unstable and tends to be exploitative, as this work has no clear time limits.
-However, on the other hand, there is also a view that sees the gig economy as a new form of work that offers more flexibility than traditional contractbased jobs.
+However, on the other hand, there is also a view that sees the gig economy as a new form of work that offers more flexibility than traditional contract-based jobs.
+(Chartered Institute of Personnel and Development (CIPD), 2017)

-In the industrial revolution 4.0, one of the impact that emerged in career development was the birth of the gig economy phenomenon, also known as the sharing economy.
+In the industrial revolution 4.0, one of the impact that emerged in career development was the birth of the gig economy phenomenon, also known as the sharing conomy.
 This phenomenon has also given birth to gig workers, which can be interpreted as freelancers or freelancers.
 The presence of gig workers is a significant change, because it offers a new work model that is more flexible compared to the traditional employment system which tends to be permanent and rigid.
 In Indonesia, the gig economy is not only limited to the online transportation sector, but also includes thousands of freelancers registered on various job search platforms, such as Fastwork, Fiverr, Freelancer.com, Upwork.com, Sribu and so on.
 This shows that project-based and flexible work systems are increasingly developing and becoming part of the employment landscape in the digital era.